rhetorica/chasm/README.md

 # CHASM Simulator

 This VS Code project implements a simulator of the CHASM computer architecture.
-It is written in C with a very restrained amount of C++.
+It is written in procedural C++ (minimal use of OOP).

 ## About CHASM

 CHASM's purpose is to provide a starting platform for the LETHE hobbyist operating system, and more generally to bootstrap microkernel-based systems being developed from scratch without using an off-the-shelf compiler toolchain.
 Like most real-world CPUs, CHASM is a von Neumann machine with a register-based architecture.
-It uses 16-bit instruction words and memory addresses with 64-bit registers, and has a feature set somewhere between the MIPS and m68k ISAs.
-In interms of complexity it is best described as RISC-like.
+It uses 16-bit instruction words and memory addresses with 64-bit registers, and has a feature set only a little more powerful than MIPS.
+In interms of ISA complexity it is best described as semi-RISC.

-See http://lethe.rhetori.ca/chasm-spec.txt for a description of the CHASM CPU and related hardware, including the full assembly language used by the CHAS assembler.
+See https://github.com/rhetorica/chas/blob/master/doc/chasm-spec.txt for a description of the CHASM CPU and related hardware, including the full assembly language used by the CHAS assembler.

 ## Usage